 - Example of settlement and verdicts in "failure to stay in lane" cases

-A lane departure crash is essentially a non-intersection crash which occurs after a vehicle crosses an edge line or a center line, or exits from the lane or road they were traveling in.
+So a lane departure crash is essentially a non-intersection crash that occurs after a vehicle crosses an edge line or a centerline, or exits from the lane or road they were traveling in.
 These often occur on highways or main roads where motorists are traveling at an accelerated rate of speed.

-Due to those higher rates of speed, the impact of collisions can be extremely devastating.
-As such, unsafe lane change crashes are frequently severe and account for the vast majority of highway fatalities.
+Due to those higher rates of speed, the impact of collisions can cause serious injuries.
+Our unsafe lane change lawyers see many lane change crashes that lead to serious injury and wrongful death lawsuits.

 The statistics underscore the toll that these crashes take on us.
+Frequently lane changes are dangerous because there are too many chances to make a mistake - and if you are changing lanes that frequently, you are probably driving too aggressively.
 Failure to stay in your own lane on the road causes nearly 17,000 deaths a year.
 This is about 51 percent of the fatal crashes in the United States each year.
 The worst of these, of course, are head-on collisions caused by the failure to keep lane integrity.
-These accidents can happen in a number of different, although equally devastating, ways.When Are Lane Change Crashes the Most Lethal?
+These accidents can happen in many different, although equally devastating, ways.When Are Lane Change Crashes the Most Lethal?

-Other than head-on crashes, there are a number of types of cases our attorneys regularly see that cause the victim the greatest risk of permanent injury or death:
+Other than head-on crashes, there are many types of cases our attorneys regularly see that cause the victim the greatest risk of permanent injury or death:

-- Driver changes lanes without looking or accounting for blind spots on a main road, cutting off the driver in the adjacent lane and causing a rear end accident or hitting the other vehicle laterally
+- Driver changes lanes without looking or accounting for blind spots on the main road, cutting off the driver in the adjacent lane and causing a rear-end accident or hitting the other vehicle laterally

 - Driver almost misses his exit on a two-lane highway and suddenly crosses over to the right lane at the last minute, sideswiping a vehicle in the adjacent lane.

 - Driver swerves into an adjacent lane, causing a motorist in that lane to swerve to avoid a collision, thereby colliding with the concrete shoulder of the road.